 Google has already begun to apologise while promising tighter restrictions on content and further visibility on placement reporting, which is a step in the right direction.
 However, the case of classifying content is not so straightforward, with one prominent YouTuber already raising their content was restricted purely because it was about LGBTQ topics rather than breaking content guidelines.

 We’ll keep you updated if anything changes, but for us, it’s business as usual, as we’re doing everything we can to protect brands.
-If you have any questions, our Paid Media team are more than happy to address your concerns.
-Give us a call to get in touch.
+If you have any questions, our Paid Media experts are more than happy to address your concerns.
+Contact DAC today for more information!